 Ensure laws and regulations on the use of technology in areas such as surveillance and encryption, are in compliance with international law (SDGs 10 & 16);

-Develop, in consultation with all relevant stakeholders, effective methodologies to measure, monitor and counter all forms of violence including sexual and gender-based violence which occurs through or is amplified by the use of technology (SDG 5); and
+Develop, in consultation with all relevant stakeholders, effective methodologies to measure, monitor and counter all forms of violence, including sexual and gender-based violence, which occurs through or is amplified by the use of technology (SDG 5);

-Monitor and review digital platform policies and practices on countering child sexual exploitation and abuse which occurs through or is amplified by the use of technology (SDG 3).
+Monitor and review digital platform policies and practices on countering the child sexual exploitation and abuse which occurs through or is amplified by the use of technology (SDG 3).

 31. We further urgently: